Read about the types of court hearings presided over by summary sheriffs and see the list of summary sheriffs who have been appointed in Scotland.

 Summary sheriffs can deal with a range of the civil proceedings heard in the sheriff court, including family cases such as adoption; domestic abuse; appeals from the children’s hearings; arrest warrants; extension of time to pay debts and simple procedure.

-Summary sheriffs in Scotland have formed an independent association which represents, safeguards and promotes the interests and welfare of their members and considers matters relating to the law and the administration of justice in Scotland.
-Read more about the Summary Sheriffs' Association.
+Sheriffs and summary sheriffs in Scotland have formed an independent association which represents, safeguards and promotes the interests and welfare of their members and considers matters relating to the law and the administration of justice in Scotland.
+Read more about the Sheriff and Summary Sheriffs Association.

 The tables below list the Scottish summary sheriffs and part-time summary sheriffs.